-After the first studies were conducted in the 1990's, the number of studies has increased rapidly since 2000.
+After first scientific studies were conducted in the 1990's, the number of clinical trials has increased rapidly since 2000.